Certified Pilot Cars, LLC

 Q:

-My permit says “one civilian escort”; can I use a law enforcement escort
+My permit says “One (1) Qualified Escort Required”, can I use a law

 A: Yes; however, there are a couple of things to consider when using a law